vss245/notebook/courses/mri_neuro.md

 - DWI uses ball-and-stick or multi shell models of the anatomy
 - probabilistic tractography - uses a path probability map to make a path from one region to a seed

+## Lecture 9 - Perfusion MRI

+- DWI reflects abnormal diffusion of water molecules caused by the failure of the Na-ATP pump

+  - it's sensitive to ischemia

+- easy to interpret and better than CT (CT doesn't reflect early ischemic changes)

+- perfusion weighted imaging uses IV gadolinium to induce a strong local magnetic field gradient

+  - the contrast enters the tissue and slowly diffuses
+  - these images are post-processed for use
+  - the parameters are tmax (time to reach max concentration), cbf (cerebral blood flow), cbv (blood volume), mtt (mean transit time)

+- the idea

+  - DWI shows the area of irreversibly injured tissue (cytotoxic edema)
+  - PWI shows the area of overall reduced cerebral perfusion
+  - the mismatch between DWI and PWI represents the tissue at risk (ischemic penumbra)

+- but this didn't quite work - perfusion is very noisy and loaded with artefacts

+  - even the same map with different software can show very different results

+- why didn't it work?

+  - stroke has proximal vessels blocked and the resolution of this changes over time, so PWI/DWI may not be exact

+- different studies had different criteria and very complicated protocols

+- sometimes automated methods can give very bad or misleading results

+- conclusions

+  - no perfusion map or threshold can truly tell the fate of the tissue and any results need to be taken with a grain of salt

+## Lecture 10 - Vessel size imaging

+- changes in transverse relaxation over time are different for gradient echo (GE) and spine echo (SE) sequences

+  - the transverse relaxation rates during the passage of a contrast agent depend on the vessel size
+  - the relaxation rate stays constant for GE but decreases as a function of vessel radius for SE
+  - signal changes in GE and SE contrasts can be tracked by a double echo sequence, but there are other ways (ssCE-MRI - only animals, separate GE and SE acquisition - can lead to misregistraion)

+- however, post-processing cannot get good results if the original data is low resolution

+- could this method be used to find tumor types?

+  - a study was run on elderly post-stroke patients vs young
+  - some confusing results, but also a clear difference between tumor and non-tumor tissues
+  -  longitudinal follow-ups showed some promising results

+- typical pitfalls of a prospective clinical study

+  - ethics approval, funding, method, under-recruitment